EMES77/HEN_MusicAlbum_Template/README.md

 - UI Elements except for the progress bar will hide after 5 seconds of inactivity and show on moving the mouse or pressing a button

+ATTENTION Versum-Minters!

+Versum supports a range of Aspect Ration settings for interactive NFTs.
+Be sure to set the aspect ratio to either
+Fixed size: 768x768 (it will always be 768x768, on smaller displays, parts of the cover might be cut off or you have to scroll)
+Dynamic 1:1 (it resizes smaller than 768x768, but not larger because it's capped in the players code) Fill (should work as well because the 1:1 ratio is set in the player code)

 That's it!